rediris/infrastrukt/README.md

 Foundation, for WordPress, is a blank starter theme with the exceptional capabilities of [ZURB's Foundation Framework](http://foundation.zurb.com/) and [HTML5 Boilerplate](http://html5boilerplate.com/).

+As a neat-freak designer, it's sometimes intimidating and frustrating looking at a WordPress theme framework that's jam-packed with unnecessary extras and bloated code.
+This doesn't include your common templates such as comments.php etc, it's the bare-minimum, allowing you to start from ground-zero and build a perfect website - keeping organisation and cleanliness in mind.

 "The ability to simplify means to eliminate the unnecessary so that the necessary may speak." ~ Hans Hofmann, Introduction to the Bootstrap, 1993

 ## Features